 By Kansas Attorney General Derek Schmidt

-The first type of utility scam generally occurs when severe weather has caused a power outage.
-Someone claiming to be from your local utility company shows up at your door claiming that you need to make a cash payment in order to have your service restored.
-The scammer may claim the power outage has affected the company in addition to customers, and that they cannot currently process check or card payments.
+Furthermore, scammers may claim the COVID-19 crisis has affected the company in addition to customers, and that they cannot currently process check or card payment.
 Rest assured, this is not how legitimate companies will operate.
 Don’t pay cash to anyone on the spot without any prior notice from your utility company, even if the person has a uniform or an ID that looks real.
-Even if the individual seems legitimate, call your utility company to confirm they are authorized to visit your home before making any payment.
+Even if the individual seems legitimate, call your utility company to confirm they are authorized to visit your home.

 More information on how to protect yourself from these and other scams is available on our consumer protection website at www.InYourCornerKansas.org or by calling our consumer protection hotline at (800) 432-2310.